Protecting and Preserving Rockland's Environment

 Please refer to information found on the NYS DEC website for further details.

-Invasive Plant SpeciesThe NYS DEC has updated regulations on Invasive Plant Species in New York State.
+Invasive Plant SpeciesThe NYS DEC has updated regulations on Invasive Plant Species in NY State.
 A regulation was adopted in July 2014 that prohibits or regulates the possession, transport, importation, sale, purchase & introduction of select invasive species, a form of biological pollution.
 Please refer to publication found on NYS DEC website & our EMC Invasive Plant Brochure for further details.